JB Product

 After

-"Every new feature on checkout currently takes 3x longer than it should, due to tight coupling between the payment module and the catalog.
-If we don't fix this before Q3, the offer personalization project will take 6 weeks instead of 2."
+"Each new feature on checkout currently takes 3x longer than it should, due to strong coupling between the payment module and the catalog.

 The impact/urgency matrix

-Type of debtImpact on velocityRisk if unaddressedPriority
+Type of debtImpact on velocityRisk if untreatedPriority

 Payment module couplingHigh (-40% on checkout)Blocks Q3P1